China's CanSino confident its mRNA COVID vaccine as good as Moderna, Pfizer shots

 By Natalie Grover and Sophie Yu

-LONDON, Feb 3 (Reuters) - CanSino Biologics 6185.HK Chief Executive Yu Xuefeng said on Friday he was confident his company's experimental COVID-19 vaccine using messenger RNA (mRNA) technology was as good as shots from Moderna and Pfizer-BioNTech.
+LONDON, Feb 3 (Reuters) - CanSino Biologics 6185.HK CEO Yu Xuefeng said on Friday he was confident his company's experimental COVID-19 vaccine using messenger RNA (mRNA) technology was as good as shots from Moderna and Pfizer-BioNTech.

 As the COVID-19 pandemic evolves in China after the country abandoned its zero-COVID policy in December, domestic companies like CanSino are racing to develop mRNA COVID vaccines.